 - Heat gun

 Step 1: Prep the mold

-Apply a light mist of the mold release to your coaster mold and allow it to dry.
-This takes 30 minutes.
+Apply a light mist of the mold release to your coaster mold and allow it to dry for at least 30 minutes.

 Step 2: Measure and mix resin

-Mix the two parts together until it’s clear and streak free.
+Mix Part A and B together until it’s clear and streak free.

 ⭐️ BONUS: If you’ve never mixed epoxy before, here are all the details on how to mix resin.